michaelschwob/PrimePalindromes/README.md

 Using the output from pp.cpp, this file graphs the percentage of prime numbers that have a prime mirror in some base 2-10 against the upperbound of numbers to consider.

+#### xn.cpp (coming soon)

+Outputs the primes that require an additional base to obtain a prime mirror to form a palindrome

+#### xnAnalysis.R (coming soon)

+Outputs the primes that require an additional base to obtain a prime mirror to form a palindrome

 ## Licensing

 This repository is licensed under GNU GPLv3.